Garfield Elementary School (Garfield, Arkansas)

 It is a single-story rusticated stone building, built in 1941 to replace a nearby building which had fallen into disrepair.
 It is a T-shaped structure, with a long east–west section housing offices and classrooms, and a projecting auditorium to the rear.
 The prominent features of the main façade are two projecting castellated entrance porticos, which have raised parapets, and segmented-arch openings.

-Garfield Elementary feeds into Lingle Middle School and Rogers Heritage High School.

 History

 Garfield Elementary School (the institution, not the building) was established in 1885.

 The building was listed on the National Register of Historic Places in 1996.

 The district researched the possibility of making the school compliant with the Americans With Disabilities Act.
 The district staff wrote in a report in 2019 that doing so for Garfield Elementary would be "beyond expensive".

 A person who owned property in Garfield agreed to donate 20 acre to the Rogers School District so it could build a new facility, though the district has not yet determined if it wants to build a replacement facility on that site.
 The school district plans to close the existing Garfield school building and move students to another building that is scheduled to begin operations in 2024.